winterland1989/stdio/README.md

 + Is this a custom `Prelude` thing?

-No, this package only target a very limited focus: packed data types and IO interface, the vector, bytes, text, filepath, parser and builder parts are here to support.
-Anything out of this scope should not be included, for example, a better `Num` tower.
+No, this package only targets a very limited focus: packed data types and IO interface, the vector, bytes, text, filepath, parser and builder parts are here for support.
+Anything out of this scope should not be included.
+For example: a better `Num` tower is out of scope.

 + Why not use bytestring and text?